-- a strategy for regulatory compliance
+- strategy for regulatory compliance

-- a process to enable identification of all Annex I General Safety and Performance Requirements (GSPRs) that apply to each product, and how they will be addressed responsibilities of company management in running the company, ensuring quality standards are upheld, and ensuring maintenance, implementation and upkeep of the QMS
+- process to enable identification of all Annex I General Safety and Performance Requirements (GSPRs) that apply to each product, and how they will be addressed responsibilities of company management in running the company, ensuring quality standards are upheld, and ensuring maintenance, implementation and upkeep of the QMS

-- a Risk Management procedure
+- Risk Management procedure

-- a procedure for performing Clinical Evaluation
+- procedure for performing Clinical Evaluation

-- a procedure for ensuring UDI standards are upheld setting up and running a Post-Market Surveillance (PMS) system for each product
+- procedure for ensuring UDI standards are upheld setting up and running a Post-Market Surveillance (PMS) system for each product

-- a Vigilance system procedure
+- Vigilance system procedure

-- a process for measuring and acting upon data relating to product performance and the need for product improvement.
+- process for measuring and acting upon data relating to product performance and the need for product improvement.